-"SHS Preferred Units" means the preferred partnership units in SHS.

-"SMi" means S.M.
+- "SHS Preferred Units" means the preferred partnership units in SHS. - "SMi" means S.M.
 Group International LP/Le Groupe S.M.
-International S.E.C.

-"SMi Partnership Agreement" means the limited partnership agreement governing SMI, as may be amended from time to time.

-"Solowave" means Solowave Design LP, a limited partnership established under the laws of the Province of Ontario.

-"Solowave Preferred Units" mean the preferred partnership units in Solowave.

-"Subsidiary" has the meaning set out in the Securities Act (Alberta) and includes a partnership or other entity.

-"TSX" means the Toronto Stock Exchange.

-"USD" means United States dollars, the lawful currency of the United States.

-"U.S. Investment Company Act" means the United States Investment Company Act of 1940, as amended, and the rules, regulations and orders promulgated thereunder.

-"U.S. Person" means a "U.S. person" as defined in Rule 902(k) of Regulation S under the U.S. Securities Act of 1933, as amended.

-"U.S. Tax Code" means the United States Internal Revenue Code of 1986, as amended, and the rules, regulations and orders promulgated thereunder.
+International S.E.C. - "SMi Partnership Agreement" means the limited partnership agreement governing SMI, as may be amended from time to time. - "Solowave" means Solowave Design LP, a limited partnership established under the laws of the Province of Ontario. - "Solowave Partnership Agreement" means the amended and restated limited partnership agreement governing Solowave, as may be amended from time to time. - "Solowave Preferred Units" mean the preferred partnership units in Solowave. - "Subsidiary" has the meaning set out in the Securities Act (Alberta) and includes a partnership or other entity. - "TSX" means the Toronto Stock Exchange. - "USD" means United States dollars, the lawful currency of the United States. - "U.S. Investment Company Act" means the United States Investment Company Act of 1940, as amended, and the rules, regulations and orders promulgated thereunder. - "U.S. Person" means a "U.S. person" as defined in Rule 902(k) of Regulation S under the U.S. Securities Act of 1933, as amended. - "U.S. Tax Code" means the United States Internal Revenue Code of 1986, as amended, and the rules, regulations and orders promulgated thereunder.